php-fig/fig-standards/proposed/http-message.md

     public function withQuery($query);

     /**
-     * Create a new instance with the specified URI fragment.
+     * Return an instance with the specified URI fragment.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified URI fragment.
+     * an instance that contains the specified URI fragment.
      *
      * If the fragment is prefixed by "#", that character MUST be removed.
      *